OutThisLife/bulk-svg-optimize/README.md

 # Bulk SVG Optimizer

-This runs through every SVG you put in `src/` and cleans them up by running through SVGO w/ opinionated settings, and renaming to camelCase, as well as removing any hardset colours in fill or stroke to `currentColor`.
+This runs through every SVG you put in `svg/` and cleans them up by running through SVGO w/ opinionated settings, and renaming to camelCase, as well as removing any hardset colours in fill or stroke to `currentColor`.

+## How to use

+1. Place all SVGs in `svg/`
+2. Run `npm run build`

-Settings are set to:
+SVGO Settings are set to:

 - cleanupAttrs
 - cleanupEnableBackground